It’s true; I sometimes offer opportunities for a limited number of writers to work with me individually.

 Our individual working plan can look different ways—you don’t even have to be local to northern California to work with me in this way—but what all my coaching agreements have in common with one another is that they require an unwavering commitment to followthrough, and an initial assessment period that requires you to be honest about what you want to accomplish and what it is that you need to change about your current approach in order to get yourself to the other side of the mountain.
 Putting an agreement together is a dialogic process starting from a series of questions about your vision, needs, and current writing practices and the customizing of a working plan (some combination of periodic checkins, meetings, page deadlines + feedback turnarounds, hot-moment sessions, and other elements) that is finally spelled out in a formal contract we both sign.

-My coaching practice is prebooked for 2020; the next time I anticipate taking on new clients is for contracts beginning in June/July 2021.
+My coaching practice is currently full; the next time I anticipate taking on new clients is for contracts beginning in late 2023 or early 2024.
 If you’d like to receive an email the next time I see an opening on the horizon, send me an email at rgouirand [at] gmail [dot] com and I will forward you my questionnaire for prospective coaching clients.

 Recent clients say: